Saudi Aramco prospectus flags risks, gives few details on IPO size

-Sources have said the company could sell 1%-2% on the Saudi stock market in what could be the world's largest listing.
+Sources have said the company could sell 1%-2% on the Saudi stock market.
+If the government sells 2% of Aramco shares, the retail offering could account for 25% or $10 billion of the deal size at the top valuation of $2 trillion.

-Offering for the shares will begin on Nov.
-17, the prospectus said.

-Aramco fired the starting gun on the initial public offering (IPO) on Nov.
-3 after a series of false starts.
-Crown Prince Mohammed bin Salman is seeking to raise billions of dollars to diversify the Saudi economy away from oil by investing in non-energy industries.
+The prospectus, which revealed few details, did not say how the government will use the proceeds from the sale.

-Among the risks highlighted in the prospectus were the potential for terrorist attacks and the potential for encountering antitrust legislation, as well as the right of the Saudi government to decide maximum crude output and direct Aramco to undertake projects outside its core business.
+The prospectus said that among the risks for investors were the potential for terrorist attacks and the potential for encountering antitrust legislation, as well as the right of the Saudi government to decide maximum crude output and direct Aramco to undertake projects outside its core business.

 Aramco may also change its dividend policy without prior notice to its minority shareholders, it said.

-For a factbox on risk factors, click
+"Apart from the oil price, of course, the main risks are the degree to which Aramco needs to shoulder the burden of OPEC Plus output restraint, allocation of capital into projects which maximise value for Saudi overall as opposed to Aramco minority shareholders, physical security risks and the dividend payout ratio in the long-term," said Hasnain Malik, head of equity strategy at Tellimer.

+"Valuation at the time of the IPO will depend on how much of demand is made up by subscribers who are prepared to overlook these factors in favour of Aramco’s low depletion rate ... and its very low cost of extraction versus peers."

 Aramco's oil facilities were targeted on Sept.
 14 in unprecedented attacks that temporarily shut 5.7 million barrels per day (bpd) of output - more than 5% of global oil supply.